RTEdbg/RTEdbg/docs/CONTRIBUTING.md

 # Contribute to the RTEdbg project

 Thank you for considering contributing.
 We welcome all types of contributions, including documentation clarifications, code improvements, additional demo code, porting code to new CPU cores, tools for transferring recorded data to the host computer, and new feature suggestions.
+While contributing do not use slang and rarely used or lesser-known abbreviations or acronyms.

 See the current **[TO-DO  list](https://github.com/RTEdbg/RTEdbg/blob/master/docs/TODO.md)**.